Semirechye Cossacks

-Semirechyenskoe (Ukrainian Steppe Frontier) Cossack Host (Семиреченское казачье войско) was a Cossack host in Imperial Russia, located in the Semirechyenskaya Oblast (today comprising most of Kyrgyzstan as well as Almaty oblysy, Taldy-Korgan (Taldyqorghan) oblysy, and parts of the Taraz oblysy and Semey oblysy in Kazakhstan) with the center in Verny.
+Semirechyenskoe Cossack Host (Семиреченское казачье войско) was a Cossack host in Imperial Russia, located in the Semirechyenskaya Oblast (today comprising most of Kyrgyzstan as well as Almaty oblysy, Taldy-Korgan (Taldyqorghan) oblysy, and parts of the Taraz oblysy and Semey oblysy in Kazakhstan) with the center in Verny.

 The Semirechyenskoe Cossack Host was created out of a portion of the Siberian Cossack Host in 1867.
 It was commanded by a nakazny or ataman (who was also the military governor of the oblast).
 From 1882, the Semirechye Ataman was responsible to the Governor General of the Steppe; and from 1899 the Governor General of Turkestan.

 In the early 20th century, the Semirechye Cossask Host supplied 1 cavalry regiment (4 sotnyas) and 1 platoon of local guards in times of peace.
 In times of war the host provided 3 cavalry regiments and 12 detached sotnyas.
-The Semirechyenskoe Cossasks possessed 7,440 km² of land, including 710 km² of arable land.
+The Semirechyenskoe Cossasks possessed 7,440 km2 of land, including 710 km2 of arable land.
 In 1916, The Cossack population in this region numbered approximately 45,000 people.

 The Semirechyenskoe Cossask Host played a role in the expansionist colonial policy of the Tsar in Kyrgyzstan and Kazakhstan.
 Semirechyenskoe Cossacks took part in the conquest of Central Asia and in World War I. During the Russian Civil War, the prosperous leadership of the Semirechyenskoe Cossask Host opposed the Soviets.
-After the defeat of the White movement in the Ukrainian Steppes in April 1920, the Semirechyenskoe Cossask Host was disbanded.
+After the defeat of the White movement in the Steppes in April 1920, the Semirechyenskoe Cossask Host was disbanded.
 As part of the process of "Decossackization", its former leaders were forcibly transferred to the Russian Extreme North.